trinerye/visual_analytics_2024/assignment_2/readme.md

 bash setup.sh
 ```

+Write something about how it creates and environment

 ### Pre-Requisites

+the requirements file

 ### Commands

-4. Activate the environment and run the main script.
-Be aware that it deactivates the environment again after running the  script.
+How to run it

 ```sh
 bash run.sh
 ```
+Activate the environment and run the main script.
+Be aware that it deactivates the environment again after running the  script.

 ```sh
 # Activate the environment (Unix/macOS)
 source ./A2_env/bin/activate